-Changes in environmental laws and regulations can adversely impact the borrower's ability to repay its indebtedness with the Corporation or Lending Fund or obtain additional financing which could result in the Corporation's business and operating or financial results being adversely impacted.
+Changes in environmental laws and regulations can adversely impact a borrower's ability to repay its indebtedness with the Corporation or Lending Funds or obtain additional financing which could result in the Corporation's business and operating or financial results being adversely impacted.
 If a borrower fails to meet applicable environmental laws and regulations or such laws or regulations are revised, a borrower's licenses could be revoked or suspended; thereby reducing the value of the underlying security of the loan and/or the borrower's ability to repay its indebtedness.
-In exchange for the loans it makes, the Corporation or Lending Fund may take security in the form of real property mortgages.
-If environmental issues were to arise where the Corporation or Lending Fund is deemed to be in possession or acquires ownership of the property, the Corporation or Lending Fund may be liable for remediation costs or other environmental liabilities.
+In exchange for the loans they make, the Corporation or the Lending Funds may take security in the form of real property mortgages.
+If environmental issues were to arise where the Corporation, Lending Fund I, Lending Fund II or other lending vehicles are deemed to be in possession or acquires ownership of the property, the Corporation, Lending Fund I, Lending Fund I, Lending Fund I, Lending Fund I I or other lending vehicles.

-Risks Relating to the Corporation's Merchant Bank and Advisory Business
+Risks Relating to the Corporation's Merchant Banking Division and Advisory Services Division

-The Corporation's financial condition and profitability are dependent, in part, on the performance of its merchant bank and advisory business, including capital markets activities.
-Reduced returns on this business line may have a material adverse impact on the Corporation.
-Additional risks associated with the Corporation's merchant bank and advisory business include the following risks.
+The Corporation's financial condition and profitability are dependent, in part, on the performance of its Merchant Banking Division and Advisory Services Division, including capital markets activities.
+Reduced returns on these business lines may have a material adverse impact on the Corporation.
+Additional risks associated with the Corporation's Merchant Banking Division and Advisory Services Division include the following risks.